ngocthien2409/SQL_E-Commerce_Project/README.md

 | Row |  time   |  avg_revenue_by_user_per_visit  |
 |-----|---------|---------------------------------|
 |   1 | 201707  |                           43.86 |

+In July 2017, there were 43.86 total transactions per user on average.
+This implies that during that month, each user carried out about 44 transactions on average.
+Businesses could find this to be a useful metric in gauging consumer activity and engagement.

 ### 5.7 Other products purchased by customers who purchased product "YouTube Men's Vintage Henley" in July 2017.
 Output should show product name and the quantity was ordered